VladimirIstomin/strava-alt/README.md

 The app will be available at `http://localhost:5173` by default.

-Open the frontend in your browser and click "Login with Strava" to authorize and see your name in the top right corner.
+Open the frontend in your browser and click "Login with Strava".
+After authenticating with Strava you will be redirected back with an `access_token` query parameter.
+The frontend stores this value locally and uses a refresh token cookie set by the backend to obtain new access tokens when needed.

 ## Android project